|

 necessary to reliability analysis, such as how much time the product

-"shotgun" approach to repair.
-That is, based on the failure
+approach to repair.
+That is, based on the failure symptom, the technician

-unknown amounts of accumulated time and damage may be used as replacement
+accumulated time and damage may be used as replacement parts on subsequent

-parts on subsequent service calls.
-This makes tracking and characterizing
+service calls.
+This makes tracking and characterizing field reliability

-field reliability very difficult.
-From a reliability perspective, it is
+very difficult.
+From a reliability perspective, it is always best to

-always best to record necessary failure information, avoid using the
+record necessary failure information, avoid using the "shotgun" approach

 Customer Support